bilalaniq/LFS/Recompilation.md

 Customizing the Linux kernel with a graphical flavor is possible, but note that the kernel itself does not support rich GUIs—it's responsible for hardware, processes, memory, etc. However, you can make customizations at the kernel level, boot level, and desktop level to give it a visual, personalized experience

 ---

+now if you have learned about the recompilation lets do an assignment click [here](./assignment.md)